-- Spots where there was no accessible Free Wi-Fi - Spots that many foreign visitors visited
+- Spots where there was noaccessible Free Wi-Fi - Spots that many foreign visitors visited

 We use the number of photographs taken at locations to extract tourist spots.
 Many people might take photographs of subjects, such as landscapes based on their own interests.
 They might then upload those photographs to Flickr.
-As these were locations at which many photographs had been taken, these places might also be interesting places for many other people to sightsee or visit.
+These locations at which manyphotographs had been taken might also be interesting places for many other people to sightsee or visit.
 We have defined such places as tourist spots.
 We specifically examined the number of photographic locations to identify tourist spots to find locations where photographs had been taken by a lot of people.
-We mapped photographs that had a photographic location onto a two-dimensional grid based on the location at which a photograph had been taken to achieve this.
+We mapped photographs that had a photographic location onto a twodimensional grid based on the location at which aphotograph hadbeentakentoachievethis.
 Here, we created individual cells in a grid that was 30 square meters.
 Consequently, all cells in the grid that was obtained included photographs taken in a range.
 We then counted the number of users in each cell.
 We regarded cells with greater numbers of users than the threshold as tourist spots.

-[Integrated Hypothesis] Based on different data generated form Twitter and Flickr by using our generalized difference method, the fragment collects attractive tourist spots for foreign visitors but without accessible free Wi-Fi currently (See Figure 1):
+[Integrated Hypothesis] Based on different data generated form Twitter and Flickr, the following fragment as the macro explanation for hypothesis generation discovers attractive tourist spots for foreign visitors but without accessible free Wi-Fi currently (see Figure 2):